María Remedios del Valle: Career

-María Remedios del Valle, with her husband and two sons, accompanied the Army of the North, which had been deployed by the United Provinces of the Río de la Plata to liberate Peru and Upper Peru, now Bolivia from Spain.
+María Remedios del Valle, with her husband and two sons, accompanied the Army of the North, which had been deployed by the United Provinces of the Río de la Plata to liberate Peru and Upper Peru (now Peru and Bolivia) from Spain.
 This was the first military expedition to the interior and left Buenos Aires on 20 June 1810 under the command of Bernardo Joaquín de Anzoátegui captain of the Volante Artillery Battalion's 6th Company.
 Initially, del Valle was among the rabonas, or camp followers, who were recruited from the urban poor and rural peasantry to follow the troops and provide cooking and nursing services, carry arms and munitions, and gather intelligence which could assist the military.

 The army arrived in December 1810 at Potosí.
 Del Valle's participation in the battles of "Huaqui (20 June 1811) and the army's subsequent retreat to Jujuy, the exodus from Jujuy (23 August 1812), the victories at Tucumán (24 September 1812) and Salta (20 February 1813), and the defeats at Vilcapugio (1 October 1813) and Ayohuma (14 November 1813)" were recorded.
 Prior to the Battle of Tucumán, she sought permission from General Manuel Belgrano to tend the troops who had fallen in the front lines.
 Belgrano denied permission, on the grounds that women were not suited for duty at the front.
 Ignoring his order, del Valle proceeded with her plan and was later recognized by Belgrano with the rank of captain in the army.
 During the Battle of Ayohuma, del Valle was wounded when she was shot by the enemy and taken as prisoner by the Spanish forces.
 During her captivity, she assisted several prisoners in escapes and was sentenced to be publicly flogged for nine consecutive days.
 She eventually escaped and returned to the army to assist with the battlefield wounded, remaining through the end of the conflict.